 Prepare a Detailed RFP

-Include the new auto country-code form feature, 3D globe specifications, sharing modal requirements, and content scope.
-A comprehensive RFP prevents scope creep and ensures accurate quotes.
+Document the smart-form feature, 3D globe specifications, sharing modal requirements, and content scope up front.
+A comprehensive RFP prevents scope creep and ensures accurate, comparable quotes.

 2

-Use platforms like Clutch.co, DesignRush, or UpCity to identify agencies with specific Spanish-language project experience.
-Verify portfolio examples and client references.
+Use platforms like Clutch.co, DesignRush, or UpCity to identify agencies with verified Spanish-language project experience.
+Check portfolio examples and client references thoroughly.

 3